Dataset API

 Create stratified train/test split of KIRC data.

-Args: rnaseq_path: Path to RNA-seq CSV file clinical_path: Path to clinical CSV file test_size: Fraction of data to use for testing (default: 0.2) seed: Random seed for reproducibility (default: 2023) use_onehot: Whether to one-hot encode the labels (default: True) output_dir: Optional directory to save split data
+Args: rnaseq_path: Path to RNA-seq CSV file clinical_path: Path to clinical CSV file stage_column: Name of column containing stage information (default: "ajcc_pathologic_tumor_stage") test_size: Fraction of data to use for testing (default: 0.2) seed: Random seed for reproducibility (default: 2023) use_onehot: Whether to one-hot encode the labels (default: True) output_dir: Optional directory to save split data

 Returns: Tuple of (X_train, X_test, y_train, y_test, full_rnaseq, full_clinical)